truenas/documentation/static/includes/AddAdminUserAccount.md

 Go to **Credentials > Local Users** and click **Add**.

 Enter the name to use for the administrator account.
-For example, **truenas_admin**, **admin**, etc.
+For example, **truenas_admin**, **admin**, or the name of your choice.
 You can create multiple admin users with any name and assign each different administration roles and privileges.

 Enter and confirm the admin user password.